Apple Pinwheels With Caramel Icing

 • Place the filling mixture into the center of the pastry sheet and spread it until it is an inch from the sides.
 Roll it up jelly-roll style.

 • Cut it into one-inch slices.
-Spray a cookie sheet with cooking spray and place the cut slices on it about two inches apart.
+Spray a baking dish with cooking spray and place the cut slices in it about two inches apart.

-• Bake at 375 for 15 minutes or until slightly golden brown.
-Remove them from the baking sheet and allow them to cool on wire racks.
+• Bake at 375 for 15-30 minutes or until light golden brown.
+Remove them from the baking dish and allow them to cool on wire racks.

 • Melt the caramels in the microwave.
 Drizzle the melted caramel over each pinwheel.
 Enjoy and impress!